dataroche/pubsub-dlt-stream/README.md

 ```

-You can play around the instance-group options to configure auto-scaling if you want to!
+You can play around the instance-group options to configure auto-scaling if you want to.